dawidsado/dawidsado/README.md

 - ☕ I’m currently learning about fundamental aspects of OOP in Java and ERP software, especially SAP
 - 💫 2022 Goals: Learn more about SAP ERP software, reach intermediate level of SQL
-- 🏃‍♂️ Fun fact: I train long - distance running
+- 🏃‍♂️ I train long - distance running

 ##  📈 GitHub stats: